truenas/middleware/docs/userguide/index.rst

 ZFS Primer
 ----------

+Here are some of the benefits provided by ZFS:

+* ZFS is a transactional, Copy-On-Write (COW) filesystem.
+For each write request, a copy is made of the specified block and all changes are made to the copy.
+  Once the write is complete, all pointers are changed to point to the new block.

+* ZFS uses checksums to validate data during every read and write.
+If a disk block becomes corrupted on a pool that is mirrored or uses RAIDZ*, ZFS will identify the error and fix the corrupted data with the correct data.
+In addition, a scheduled scrub will walk through the pool's metadata to read each block and to validate its checksum and correct it if it has become corrupted.

+* ZFS compression happens in real-time when the block is first written to disk, and only if the written data will benefit from compression.
+When a compressed block is accessed, it is automatically decompressed.
+Since compression happens at the block level, not the file level, it is transparent to any applications accessing the compressed data.

+* ZFS snapshots...

+* During replication, ZFS does not do a byte-for-byte copy but instead converts a snapshot into a stream of data.
+This design means that the ZFS pool on the receiving end does not need to be identical and can use a different ZFS RAID level, volume size, compression or deduplication settings, etc.

+* ZFS boot environments...

+While ZFS provides many benefits, there are some caveats to be aware of:

+* At 90% capacity, ZFS switches from performance- to space-based optimization, which has massive performance implications.
+For maximum write performance and to prevent problems with drive replacement, add more capacity before a pool reaches 80%.
+If you are using iSCSI, it is recommended to not let the pool go over 50% capacity to prevent fragmentation issues.

 If you are new to ZFS, the
 `Wikipedia entry on ZFS <http://en.wikipedia.org/wiki/Zfs>`_ provides an excellent starting point to learn about its features.
 These resources are also useful to bookmark and refer to as needed: